-A target DNA sequence can be detected by first breaking apart the double-stranded DNA in the sample ("denaturing") to single strands, usually at high temperature, for example, 95 °C. This makes available the single-stranded sequences for probing by chemically synthesized complementary probes or primers which target specific regions of the target sequence.
+A target DNA sequence can be detected by first breaking apart the doublestranded DNA in the sample ('denaturing') to single-strands, usually at high temperature, e.g., 95°C. This makes available the single-stranded sequences for probing by chemically synthesized complementary probes or primers which target specific regions of the target sequence.

-PCR probes are typically >25 nucleotides or base pairs (nt or bp) in length.
+PCR probes are typically >25 nucleotides or base-pairs (nt or bp) in length.
 However, for illustrative purposes, an 8-bp example (c) is given below.
 If the complementary probe sequence (c) and target sequence (b) match, they should bind with 100% specificity.
-If even only one nucleobase has mutated, as in (a), then they should not match and not bind to each other.
-This single-based mutation (SBM) is also known as a single-nucleotide-polymorphism (SNP).
+If even only one nucleobase has mutated, as in (a), then they should not match, and not bind to each other.
+This single-base-mutation (SBM) is also known as a single-nucleotide-polymorphism (SNP).
 Good "SBM specificity" is a key measure of a good molecular test:

-- (a) AGTTCCGG a SNP or SBM mutation which should not match. - (b) AATTCCGG The 'target' sequence to match/bind and be detected. - (c) TTAAGGCC Complementary probe/primer sequence to detect the target.
+- (a) $A\underline{G}TTCCGG a$ SNP or SBM mutation which should not match - (b) AATTCCGG The 'target' sequence to match/bind and be detected - (c) TTAAGGCC Complementary probe/primer sequence to detect the target

-Figure 8 shows the first two cycles of a PCR reaction.
-The target DNA is denatured (at ~95 °C typically), that is, it is split into two separate strands.
-In the annealing step (45 °C to 60 °C), the two primer probes "match," that is, bind or hybridize to the target region.
-Then the temperature is raised (from \approx 72 °C to 75 °C), and the polymerase enzymes then promote double-stranded extension of the sequence.
+Fig 8 shows the first two cycles of a PCR reaction.
+The target DNA is denatured (at ~95°C typically), i.e., it is split into two separate strands.
+In the annealing step (45°C to 60°C), the two primer probes 'match' i.e., bind or hybridize to the target region.
+Then the temperature is raised (to \approx 72°C to 75°C), and the polymerase enzymes then promote double-stranded extension of the sequence.
 This results in two double-stranded copies of the original target sequence portion.
-The denature-anneal-extend temperature cycle then repeats, creating four copies, as shown in Fig. 8.
+The denature-anneal-extend temperature cycle then repeats, creating four copies as shown in Fig 8:

-Fig. 8 PCR (polymerase chain reaction) cycles
+Fig.8 PCR (polymerase chain reaction) cycles

 Each further temperature cycle therefore doubles the number of copies.
-Thus, 30 temperature cycles will create 2^{30} or 1 billion copies from the original short target region.
-If the probes are labelled with a fluorescent dye marker, then the billion fluorophores create a faint glow, which is detected by an optical scanner or plate reader.
-A single PCR reaction will typically have three or four nonoverlapping fluorophore dye colors, enabling detection of two DNA targets and a positive and negative control.
+Thus 30 temperature cycles will create 2^{30} or 1 billion copies from one the original short target region.
+If the probes are labelled with a fluorescent dye marker, then the billion fluorophores create a faint glow which is detected by an optical scanner or plate reader.
+A single PCR reaction will typically have three or four non-overlapping fluorophore dye colors, enabling detection of two DNA targets and a positive and negative control.
 Higher multiplex testing of many targets is possible by splitting the sample into different wells or channels in more complex laboratory instruments.
 However, this adds complexity and makes the technology even less suitable for decentralization to point-of-care and home settings.